mrorigo/mcp-orchestrator/README.md

 - **LLM Sampling**: Dual-level sampling (orchestrator and sub-server)
 - **Composition Patterns**: Sequential, parallel, retry, conditional execution

+### 🆕 New in v0.5.0: A2A Integration

+**Native Agent-to-Agent Support**: Expose your orchestrated expert as a compliant A2A agent server.
+- Allows other AI agents to discover and collaborate with your expert
+- Expose "Code Mode" as a trainable skill
+- Bridge any MCP tool to the A2A protocol automatically
+- Full support for task lifecycle, streaming, and cancellation

 ## Quick Start

 ```typescript